dotnet/runtime/README.md

 These extra pieces are not defined here, however you don't need to build them in order to use the CoreCLR Nuget package you create here.
-There are already versions of the CoreFX packages published on https://www.nuget.org/ so you can have your test application's project.json specify the CoreCLR you built and it will naturally pull anything else it needs from the official location https://www.nuget.org/ to make a complete application.
+There are already versions of the CoreFX packages published on https://www.nuget.org/ so you can have your test application's project file specify the CoreCLR you built and it will naturally pull anything else it needs from the official location https://www.nuget.org/ to make a complete application.
 More on this in the [Using Your Build](Documentation/workflow/UsingYourBuild.md) page.